 - Assessment of new or unresolved social impacts (site staff will ask participant about the status of any unresolved social impacts and if s/he has experienced any new social impacts as a result of the trial participation); - Administration of participant questionnaire, which may include acceptability, behavioral risk, study product belief, motivations, and social impact domains (must be done prior to risk reduction counseling) - Risk reduction counseling (as described in Section 7.5); - Urine or serum pregnancy test (for participants who are capable of becoming pregnant).
-Persons who are NOT capable of becoming pregnant due to having undergone total hysterectomy or bilateral oophorectomy (verified by medical records), are not required to undergo pregnancy testing; - For participants who are capable of becoming pregnant, pregnancy prevention assessment (as described in Section 7.2 and 7.8); - Assessment of new or unresolved AEs/intercurrent illnesses; - Urine dipstick (see Section 7.9); and - Complete physical examination, including weight, vital signs, and clinical assessments of head, ears, eyes, nose, and throat; neck; lymph nodes; heart; chest; abdomen; extremities; neurological function; and skin.
+Persons who are NOT capable of becoming pregnant due to having undergone total hysterectomy or bilateral oophorectomy (verified by medical records), are not required to undergo pregnancy testing; - Pregnancy prevention assessment (as described in Section 7.2 and 7.8); - Assessment of new or unresolved AEs/intercurrent illnesses; - Urine dipstick (see Section 7.9); and - Complete physical examination, including weight, vital signs, and clinical assessments of head, ears, eyes, nose, and throat; neck; lymph nodes; heart; chest; abdomen; extremities; neurological function; and skin.